New Zealand Permanent Resident Visa visa allows you to stay in Aotearoa indefinitely and use the resident’s status to its full potential.

 - that each member of their immediate family included in the RV application has resided in New Zealand for at least 184 days in the 2-year period straight before the PRV application, and

-– that the principal applicant has been in New Zealand as a resident in at least 41 days in the 12 months before applying for a PRV, and either owned and maintained a family home in New Zealand, or have held a full-time continuous genuine employment in New Zealand immediately before the lodgement of the PRV application.
+- that the principal applicant has been in New Zealand as a resident in at least 41 days in the 12 months before applying for a PRV, and either owned and maintained a family home in New Zealand, or have held a full-time continuous genuine employment in New Zealand immediately before the lodgement of the Permanent Resident Visa application.

 |Before the expiry of RV||After the expiry of RV|